Last Update: January 9, 2019

 How does it work?

-Some days you will receive a lot of calls, other days can be very quiet.
-Some students might call you for an hour, others will only call you for 5 or 10 minutes.
-It’s important to build a relationship with your students so they will call back or schedule classes with you.
+It’s important to build a relationship with the students so they will call you back or schedule classes with you.
 Most students want to practice their conversational skills so you don’t really have to prepare any classes but you have to be able to talk about a lot of subjects.

 Based in China.
 Boxfish is looking for teachers to teach Chinese children and students conversational English.
 They pay $20/hour.
 You can apply by this job link.
 I haven’t tried this app yet but the teaching method looks similar to NiceTalk and Palfish.